 Symphonic Wind Band

 The Symphonic Wind Band is a large ensemble dedicated to providing its members a band experience of the highest quality.
 Auditions are open to all students, but music majors and graduate students constitute the majority of its membership.
-Dr. Dan Turner has directed the band since 1981.
+Dr. Bruce Cox is the director.

 The Bob Jones University Chorale, under the direction of Dr. Warren Cook, is comprised of both undergraduate and graduate students.
 Any advanced vocalist regardless of program is eligible to audition.